HypothyroidismAutoimmune thyroiditis; Hashimoto's thyroiditis

 An enlargement of the thyroid gland, called a

-goiter, is almost always present and may appear as a cyst-like or fibrous growth in the neck.
+goiter, is almost always present and may appear as a growth in the neck.
 Hashimoto thyroiditis is permanent and requires lifelong treatment.
 Both genetic and environmental factors appear to play a role in its development.

 The other main type of autoimmune thyroid disease is Graves disease, which causes

 Atrophic thyroiditis is similar to Hashimoto thyroiditis, except a goiter is not present.

 Riedel thyroiditis is a rare autoimmune disorder, in which scar tissue progresses in the thyroid until it produces a hard, stony mass that suggests cancer.
 Hypothyroidism develops as the scar tissue replaces healthy tissue.
 Surgery is usually required, although early stages may be treated with corticosteroids or other immunosuppressive drugs.